Enterprises Cheer for US Cloud Premier Support’s Microsoft Escalation SLA

 Initiatives: Negotiating Microsoft Contracts | Strategic IT Cost Optimization

-Audience: CIO and IT Executives | Sourcing, Procurement and Vendor Management
+Audiences: CIO and IT Executives | Sourcing, Procurement and Vendor Management

-US Cloud Microsoft Support Escalation SLA
+US Cloud Microsoft Enterprise Support Escalation SLA

 In 2018, US Cloud was the first to offer an Initial Response Time (IRT) SLA of 15 minutes or less for all Microsoft ticket severities.

-Microsoft Unified Support Has No SLAs
+Microsoft Premier/Unified Support Has No SLAs

 All response times and escalations are “targets” with no financial penalties for service delivery failures.
-In many cases, this results in languishing support tickets requiring enterprises to demand that their Customer Success Account Manager (CSAM) escalate the Unified ticket.
+In many cases, this results in languishing support tickets requiring enterprises to demand that their Customer Success Account Manager (CSAM) at Microsoft escalate the Premier/Unified ticket.

-Open Microsoft Support Tickets
+Open Microsoft Enterprise Support Tickets

 – Richard G, VP of Infrastructure, Global 2000 Manufacturer

-Microsoft Support Ticket Status
+Microsoft Enterprise Support Ticket Status

-Ticket status is another Microsoft support frustration being addressed by the Escalation SLA.
-Both MSFT Unified and US Cloud Premier clients had difficulty getting the status changed on an existing ticket.
-MSFT Unified clients have to call their CSAM and US Cloud Premier client had to call their TAM.
+Both MS Premier/Unified and US Cloud enterprise support clients had difficulty getting the status changed on an existing ticket.
+Microsoft Premier/Unified clients have to call their CSAM and US Cloud Premier clients had to call their TAM.

-Microsoft Support Ticket Portal
+Microsoft Enterprise Support Ticket Portal

-Obviously you can open tickets and check status there, but it also has Power BI reporting on your organization’s particular trends and reporting needs.
+Obviously you can open support tickets and check real time status there, but it also has Power BI reporting on your enterprise’s particular trends and reporting needs.

-The US Cloud Microsoft ticket portal is also the best place to check on Initial Response Time and Escalation SLA performance in any given time period.
+The US Cloud Microsoft Enterprise Support ticket portal is also the best place to check on Initial Response Time and Escalation SLA performance in any given time period.
 If you don’t have time to view the reports, don’t worry.